-During this whole process, it could be assumed that a first 'collaboration' occurs between the text and the computer, then a second between the computer and the reader, and perhaps also a third between the newly constructed meaning resulting from the first collaboration and the same reader.
-This tentative schema of a text's tumbling between different initiators and receptors unveils an elaborate system of overlapping mediation chains.
+While reading electronic text on a computer, it could be assumed that a first 'collapse' occurs between the text and the computer, then a second between the computer and the reader, and perhaps also a third between the newly constructed meaning resulting from the first collapse and the same reader.
+This tentative schema of a text's tumbling between different initiators and receptors unveils an elaborate mechanism of overlapping mediations.
 I believe these simultaneous interactions and feedback loops affecting our perception of the work in real-time ultimately results in what I referred to previously as constructed subjectivity.
+The personal intentions of the reader and multiple subjective dispositions (which I will not attempt to address here) that make up a unique contextual frame fosters this particular construction in a different way for each person.
 The looping process causes a merge between the text and the reader, with all mediation cycles contained in between.
-The autonomous simulation and production, if such a thing exists, resulting from the different mediation cycles is what I hope to be investigating in a later essay by using techniques part of natural language processing libraries.
+The autonomous simulation and production, if such a thing exists, resulting from the different mediation cycles is what I hope to be investigating in a later essay by coupling programming languages and natural language processing tools.

 The collapsing process between author and reader is elegantly presented by Roland Barthes in his essay From Work To Text (1979), as he metaphorically compares reading a text to playing an instrument.
 He explains how practising an instrument plays music (or writes text), but while playing, the musician also listens (reading text).
 These two roles cannot be dissociated from each other, and eventually they come together in sound, which is unique to every individual.
-In his own words: "[...] the Text requires an attempt to abolish (or at least to lessen) the distance between writing and reading, not by intensifying the reader's projection into the work, but by linking the two together in a single signifying process" (Barthes, 1979).
+In his own words : "[...] the Text requires an attempt to abolish (or at least to lessen) the distance between writing and reading, not by intensifying the reader's projection into the work, but by linking the two together in a single signifying process" (Barthes, 1979).
+It is interesting to note here how Barthes clearly draws a line between projection and linking, the former creating a distance and the latter joining parts together.

 This constant back and forth between signs, substance, materiality and thought creates a thick fog cloud around the common perception we have of an author.
-Traditionally the "father and the owner of his work" (Barthes, 1979), the author is now reconfigured and separated into numerous strands that includes the reader, the interface and, if we adhere to Hayle's viewpoint, the designer of the artifact.
-Multi-authored texts, ephemeral literature and interpersonal interactions are just a few of the interesting cybertexts and technotexts which exist on the Web, namely because they are "temporal and irreproducible" (Aarseth, REF NEEDED) due to their constant metamorphosis, and often undecipherable author(s).
+Traditionally the "father and the owner of his work" (Barthes, 1979), the author is now reconfigured and separated into numerous strands that include the reader, the interface and, if we adhere to Hayle's viewpoint, the designer of the artifact.
+Traditionally known as the exclusive conveyors of a central message and holders of knowledge concerning the subject written on, authors have come to be diluted in cybertexts and technotexts, with each layer of mediation contributing to a final cumulative meaning.
+Of course, the author is still considered to be the the principal initiator and directing voice in cybertexts and technotexts, but in these new forms of literature, he provides much more a context to work from than a particular given message.
+This context, or starting point, is then often expanded, distorted, inverted or recycled into something completely different each time the text is experienced.
+The constellation of strategies employed to transcend narrative linearity has greatly augmented the capacity for these texts to carry new significance and in the process, create a convoluted universe of overlapping, self-influencing, partial authors.
+Multi-authored texts, ephemeral literature and interpersonal interactions are just a few of the interesting cybertexts and technotexts which exist, precisely because they are "temporal and unreproducible" (Aarseth, 1997, p.91) due to their constant metamorphosis, and often undecipherable, unpredictable author(s).